-Enterprise programs/activities/fund sources include those that furnish facilities, goods or services to students, faculty, staff, or incidentally to the general public.
-An enterprise typically charges a user fee, rent, or other charge directly related to, although not necessarily equal to, the cost of the facilities, goods or services.
-These funds consist of all revenues received from operations of dormitories, housing facilities, health facilities, student union or activity facilities, parking facilities acquired or constructed by the Trustees, and self-support instructional programs.
-Through proper determination, the University Enterprise can establish reserve funds (construction earmarking resources for the future acquisition of essential capital assets.
+Enterprise programs/activities/fund sources include facilities, goods or services to students, faculty, staff, or the general public.
+An enterprise typically charges a user fee, rent, or other charges directly related to, although not necessarily equal to, the cost of the facilities, goods or services.
+These funds consist of all revenues received from dormitories, housing facilities, health facilities, student union or activity facilities, parking facilities acquired or constructed by the Trustees, and self-support instructional programs.
+The University Enterprise can establish reserve funds construction, earmarking resources to acquire essential capital assets through proper determination.
 For example, reserve funds may be funded through an available fund balance or appropriations.

-The use of such reserve funds would be listed as a funding source, where applicable, in a multi-year capital plan.
+The use of such reserve funds would be listed as a funding source, where applicable, in a multiyear capital plan.